DannyBoyIL/Mobile-Automation/README.md

 # Mobile Automation Framework (Java · Appium · TestNG · Cucumber)
 A portfolio-style mobile automation framework demonstrating production-grade structure, reporting, and stability patterns using a **realistic login flow** with multiple outcomes.

+This project serves as a comprehensive example of a modern mobile automation framework.
+It demonstrates a full end-to-end implementation of best practices used in professional QA automation.

 ## Feature Under Test
 **Login** is intentionally chosen because it is simple in scope but rich in behavior.
 This project validates **four scenarios**:
 * Valid credentials → user reaches the secret area and identity is verified.